General Practice Residency Certificate Program

 Residents will gain confidence in treating a wide variety of patients through actually caring for them under the guidance of a diverse and well-qualified faculty.
 Approximately 92% of program time is spent engaged in hands-on clinical care and education, with 8% in didactic and interdisciplinary conferences.
 A large majority of clinical care (85%) is delivered for ambulatory outpatients, with 15% or less for hospital inpatients and operating room care.

 Dental Team Members and Four-handed Dentistry: Clinical sites are staffed to allow one dental assistant per resident.
 Sites also have dental hygienists to support active recall systems and allow the resident to interact with the dental hygiene member of the dental team by providing periodic oral exams on hygiene patients.
 The Durham VAMC has an in-house laboratory with three full-time dental laboratory technicians.
-UNC Hospitals uses commercial laboratories to support prosthodontic case needs and an in-house technician for complex maxillofacial cases.
+UNC Hospitals uses commercial laboratories to support prosthodontic case needs.

-On-call Emergency Dental Care: As a service the community, residents provide after-hours and weekend emergency dental coverage for UNC Hospitals, averaging one out of every three-four days.
+On-call Emergency Dental Care: As a service to the community, residents provide after-hours and weekend emergency dental coverage for UNC Hospitals, averaging one out of every three-four days on first or second call.
 Call duty is taken by beeper from home, provided the resident is able to arrive at the hospital within 20 minutes.
-First year residents rotate as "first call", second year residents provide back-up as "second call", and UNC Hospitals attending dentists are also available for consultation and assistance with care as needed.
+Trained staff dental assistants assist with on-call care delivered in the outpatient clinic.
+UNC Hospitals attending dentists are also available for consultation as needed.

 GPR Didactic Curriculum: All residents meet on Friday afternoons in Chapel Hill from 2:00 to 5:00 pm for Didactic Conference.
-The curriculum is composed of a series of seminars and lectures by faculty experts from the dental and medical schools and special outside guest speakers.
-Review of the current literature and resident presentations called the "Disease of the Month" series are also scheduled on a monthly basis.
-Residents also participate in the School of Dentistry's Interdisciplinary Conference for Graduate Students/Residents.
+The curriculum is composed of a series of seminars and lectures by faculty experts from the dental and medical schools, and resident literature reviews.
+Residents also participate in the School of Dentistry's Interdisciplinary Case Conference for Graduate Students/Residents.